stennety/mywebsite/_posts/2020-03-22-the-corona-diaries-week-2.md

 ![]({{site.cdn_path}}/2020/03/22/IMG_3024.jpg)

-I’ve been really proud of my partner, Patty.
-It was difficult to adjust to the social distancing and staying inside, at first, but she has found a way to thrive by throwing herself into a bunch of apartment projects like painting and mounting framed photos.
-We had some beautiful spring weather yesterday and we rode our bikes to my place from hers, then we walked to Target later in the day.
-On our way back, we ran into this group of people who had rigged up their Jeep into a mobile karaoke station:
+I ran into this group of people the other day who had rigged up their Jeep into a mobile karaoke station:

 {% youtube M51nJaHESFE %}